Why focus on forests and climate change?

 Emissions avoidance focuses on maintaining existing carbon storage in trees by avoiding deforestation and reducing potential impacts from catastrophic disturbances, such as wildfire.
 Enhancing sequestration encompasses actions such as afforestation (planting trees) and managing forests to increase the amount of carbon stored relative to 'business as usual.'
 Substitution describes actions that reduce greenhouse gas emissions by using forest products in the place of fossil fuel intensive products.
 This would include using renewable forest-derived biofuels for energy instead of fossil fuels, and using wood that will store carbon long-term (e.g., lumber for wood houses) in place of materials that may be more energy-intensive to produce.

-See the References and Reading section for more examples and comprehensive reading on these strategies.
+See the References for more examples and comprehensive reading on these strategies.

 Managing Lands Under Climate Change has been modified from:

 Millar, C.I.; Stephenson, N.L.; Stephens, S.L.
 2007.
 Climate change and forests of the future: managing in the face of uncertainty.
 Ecological Applications.
 17: 2145-2151. http://treesearch.fs.fed.us/pubs/31774

 Millar, C.I.; Stephenson, N.L.; Stephens, S.L.
 2008.
 Re-Framing Forest and Resource Management Strategies for a Climate Change Context. http://www.fs.fed.us/psw/publications/millar/5Rs_MtnViews020508.pdf